pantakanch/Google-Play-Store-Apps-Data-Analysis/README.md

 # Google-Play-Store-Apps-SQL-Data-Analysis

 Description:
 This project explores the Google Play Store app ecosystem using a Kaggle dataset.
-It will analyze app ratings, categories, genres, user reviews, and sentiment to gain insights
+It will analyze app ratings, categories, genres, user reviews, and sentiment to gain insights.

 Key Questions:
 1. What is the average app rating?